abi19x/Flags-in-Clouds/README.md

  beforeEach(() => {<br>
     // Set up the DOM before each test<br>
     document.body.innerHTML = `<br>
-      <button id="start"></button><br>
+      <button-id="start"></button><br>
-      <div id="quiz" style="display:none;"></div><br>
+      <div-id="quiz"style="display:none;"></div><br>
     `;<br>
   });
   </li>
 </ul>
 <img src="testing/jest_screenshot_1.jpg" alt="screenshot displays validated code in Jest" width="300">
-This picture displays the first test conducted now passes with no erros after the necessary adjustments were carefully implemented.
-The solution for my first error also helped as a fundamental principle and blueprint to fix identical errors that have encountered in future tests.
+<p>This picture displays the first test conducted now passes with no erros after the necessary adjustments were carefully implemented.
+The solution for my first error also helped as a fundamental principle and blueprint to fix identical errors that have encountered in future tests.</p>

 ## Deployment
 The deployment process is going to help you to set up an environment for your live project, and it is pretty much straight forward to comprehend and apply.